Home

 All of the airport or aviation NBD transmitters I'm aware of operate below the USA Standard AM Broadcast Band of 530-1700 kHz.
 NDB's are found near but not necessarily at airports of all sizes; ranging from grass strips to large International Airports.
 NDB transmitters can be used for other applications, so they are not necessarily airport related or on an aviation NDB frequency.

 The primary low frequency aviation Radio Location Band in the US and Canada extends from 190-435 kHz, although there are licensed NDB's on other frequencies.
-For example 510.525kHz is a valid FCC issued RLB channel falling under Part 87 Aviation Service rules, and Canada (link) has 510-535 kHz listed as a RLB band in both Canada and the USA.
+For example 510.525kHz is a valid FCC issued RLB channel falling under Part 87 Aviation Service rules, and Canada (link) has 510-535 kHz listed as a radio location band in both Canada and the USA.

 NDB transmitters may or may not have an identifier or callsign that represents the associated airport.
 Often there will be no obvious association with an identifier and the airport or area of the beacon.
-For example the dirty poorly adjusted NDB transmitter at Peachtree City, GA repeats the identifier "FF".
+For example the dirty, poorly-adjusted, NDB transmitter at Peachtree City, GA repeats the identifier "FF".
 If we look up "FF" at this link Beacon Search we see no obvious name or callsign association with Peachtree City Airport.
 This is true for many NDB systems.
 There also are duplicate identifiers or calls listed, such as CO.

 The Peachtree NDB has all the signs of typical misaligned or poorly designed and improperly maintained beacon.
 FF at this time of monitoring (Feb 11, 2007) has: